mets/METS-guide/howto/source_metadata.md

 For our *Epigrams* example digital object, we could have used `<md>` to link to the MARC record describing the print version of the book from which the images were derived.
 As another example, when a digital audio object is created from an open reel tape, we can record important technical metadata about the tape in a `<md>` element with a `USE="SOURCE"` attribute, within an `<mdWrap>` element, as follows:

-## TODO use current version of AES schema

 ```xml
 <mets:md ID="SMD_MJF_Tape_0010_Side_A" STATUS="Draft, unformatted"
     CREATED="2006-08-28T15:36:53" USE="SOURCE">